Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 As a result, the company is also racing to lead the charge in electric vehicles.

-Currently, Ford has two electric vehicles on the market:
+Currently, Ford has three electric vehicles on the market:

 - Mustang Mach E. The king of the muscle car, Ford wouldn’t be doing its followers any favors if a switch to the electric model left the Mustang in the dust.
 So, it’s no surprise that the first all-electric vehicle out of the company is known as the Mustang Mach E. Showcasing the power electric cars can have, the Mustang Mach E reaches peak acceleration in under one second and comes with minimal scheduled maintenance, reducing the cost of ownership.